- Common Name

 - tufted puffin

 - Fratercula cirrhata

-Clutch Size: In late May, these colonial birds will return to their burrow nests on the side of cliffs where 1 creamy white egg is laid.
+- In late May, these colonial birds will return to their nests on the side of cliffs and the females lay one egg.

 - Sexual Maturity

 - Tufted puffins may live over 20 years

 - These birds can be found in Japan, eastern Russia, the Korea Peninsula and the western coasts of Canada and the United States.

 - These birds are mostly pelagic during the winter, but will build their nests on inland cliffs and mountain peaks.
 They can often be seen in marine, intertidal areas along rocky coasts.

 - The global population is believed to exceed 3,500,000 individuals (del Hoyo et al. 1996).
 The population is suspected to be in decline due to invasive predators, incidental by-catch, oil pollution, and climate change.

 CITES: Not listed